techbynikita/google-cloud-demo/dev-fest-raipur-feedback-wall/README.md

-# Feedback Wall V2 - Single Service Deployment
+# DevFest Raipur Feedback Wall

-A full-stack serverless feedback wall application deployed as a **single Cloud Run service** using Cloud Run UI with GitHub integration.
+A full-stack serverless feedback wall application built for **DevFest Raipur** and deployed as a **single Cloud Run service** using Cloud Run UI with GitHub integration.

 ## 🎯 Architecture